TonyPhan0505/JSPlatform/README.md

 # juststartwebapplication
-This is my personal project built for a small Logistics company in Vietnam.
+A web app to manage work-flow for a Logistics company in Vietnam.